About Kansas Chun Kuhn Taekwondo

 By 1977, Supreme Master Kim had become interested in the World Taekwondo Federation (now known simply as World Taekwondo), which honored him with 8th Dan, and in 1978 he sponsored the 3rd Asian Taekwon-Do Championships in Hong Kong at the request of Kim Un Yong, President of the WTF.
 He published his first book, Practical Taekwon-Do: Defenses Against Weapons, in 1979, culled from nearly 3000 pages of material and more than 20 patterns, which he began writing in the mid-1960s, soon after General Choi’s Taekwon-Do: The Art of Self-Defence was published.
 The World Chun Kuhn Do Federation, which he founded in the United States in 2002, published his second book, Chun Kuhn Do: The Complete Wellness Art (Volume 1), which features 15 new patterns developed for Chun Kuhn Taekwondo.
 In 2007, the Official Taekwondo Hall of Fame® inducted Supreme Master Kim Bok-Man, recognizing his lifelong contributions.
 Supreme Master Kim was further honored by the Official Taekwondo Hall of Fame® at the Second Induction Banquet in 2009.
 His third book, Taekwondo: Defense Against Weapons, was published in 2012 by YMAA Publication Center and selected as a Best Books Award Finalist by USA Book News.
 His fourth book, Taekwon-Do: Origins of the Art: Bok Man Kim’s Historic Photospective (1955-2015), was published by Moosul Publishing in 2015.
 Taekwon-Do: Origins of the Art received the Beverly Hills Book Award and was likewise selected as a Best Books Award Finalist by USA Book News.

-At 80 years old, Supreme Master Kim Bok-Man continues to develop, teach and promote Taekwondo around the world, as he has done for the past 60 years.
-Taekwondo is practiced in more than 200 countries by an estimated 90 million people due to the contributions of talented and dedicated pioneers of the ROK Army like Supreme Master Kim.
-Not only does he teach principles of the art he helped found and develop, he also shares his historical firsthand experiences.
-Those fortunate to spend time with Supreme Master Kim before or after training are also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
-Supreme Master Kim Bok-Man continues to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few.
+Supreme Master Kim Bok-Man continued to develop, teach and promote Taekwon-Do around the world until just days before his death.
+Taekwon-Do is practiced in more than 200 countries by an estimated 90 million people due to the contributions Supreme Master Kim and other talented and dedicated pioneers.
+At his seminars, Supreme Master Kim taught principles of the art he helped found and develop, and he shared his historical firsthand experiences.
+Those fortunate to spend time with Supreme Master Kim before or after training were also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
+Supreme Grandmaster Kim Bok-Man continued to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few, until his death in August 2021.

 Kim, Bok Man.
 Personal interviews with Master Mike Swope.
 September 2013 – Present.